rodrigosggouvea/simple-posting-blog/README.md

 * Debugging gem: Pry

+### Seeds

+* There is a seed file, to create and admin and an standard user

 ### Authentication

 * Authentication is not required (fill take the first user as current user), but you cal also pass the user id on the user_id header